 I’m Patricia Martone, and I joined Patriotic Millionaires in 2016.
 For thirty years, I was a well-paid partner in some of the nations’ leading law firms, and I now run my own consulting law practice.
-I am also an investor and have benefit from a strong stock market.
+I am also an investor and have benefitted from a strong stock market.

 I don’t feel guilty about my wealth.
 I worked hard as an attorney, and my firm’s employees were well-paid.
 But I know this isn’t the norm for tens of millions of workers.
 I am also aware that eighty-five percent of stocks are owned by only ten percent of the wealthiest Americans.
 The current administration may brag about the melt-up in the stock market, but it means nothing to the average American, who unlike passive investors such as myself, actually has to work to achieve economic gain.